secureworks/aristotle/docs/post_filter_mod.rst

-PFMod allows for the identification of rules based on :doc:`Filter Strings <filter_strings>`, and then particular "actions" taken on those rules.  :ref:`PFMod Actions` include the ability to add/delete metadata, enable/disable rules, set ``priority``, and do a regular expression based find and replace on the full rule.
+PFMod allows for the identification of rules based on :doc:`Filter Strings <filter_strings>`, and then particular "actions" taken on those rules.  :ref:`PFMod Actions` include the ability to add/delete metadata, enable/disable rules, set ``priority``, and do a regular expression based "find and replace" on the full rule.

 ..  important::
     Only rules that match the initial filter string phase are passed to PFMod